New Hampshire Privacy Law

 Minor / Child Protections

-The NHPA requires opt-in consent for processing personal data of known children under 13.
-Enhanced protections apply for teen consumers, restricting targeted advertising and data sales without consent.
+The NHPA requires opt-in consent for processing personal data of known children under 13, which is classified as sensitive data.
+For teen consumers aged 13-17, the law restricts targeted advertising and data sales without affirmative consent.
+Controllers that willfully disregard a consumer's age are treated as having actual knowledge of the consumer's age.

 Compliance Checklist